Courses offered at GSS

 Science 10 – Science 10 gives students the opportunity to develop their knowledge & understanding in the fields of chemistry (compounds & chemical reactions), physics (energy transformation), biology (DNA) and earth science (big bang theory & the universe).
 Students will also undertake their own inquiries using scientific methods and research how science impacts society.

 Science for Citizens 11 – Prerequisite: Successful completion of Science 10 recommended.
 This course is intended for students who are interested in investigating how science is applied in real life, including the workplace.
-This course would provide opportunities for students to engage in hands on activities including: designing their own inquiry labs using the scientific method, building models and discussing the impact of human decisions and actions on Earth.
+This course would provide opportunities for students to engage in hands on activities including: designing their own inquiry labs using the scientific method, learning about physical and mental health and impacts of mindfulness on the body, building models to develop unconventional design methods, and learning about earth processes so we can discuss the impact of human decisions and actions on Earth.
+Students will leave this course understanding more about themselves as citizens of the world and the impact of science in the world around them.

 Life Sciences 11 (Biology) – Prerequisite: Successful completion of Science 10 recommended.
 This course is intended for students who are interested in studying living things from the microscopic level (viruses) to the more advanced level of organisms (plants & animals).
 The course consists of the following conceptual themes: the diversity and unifying characteristics of living things and the process by which living things adapt to a changing environment over time.